Transmixr/transmixr.github.io/docs/comp_creation/index.md

 ## Introduction

-The second set of components build by the TRANSMIXR project revolve around the co-creation of immersive media experiences:
+The second set of components build by the TRANSMIXR project revolve around the **co-creation of immersive media experiences**:

-1. Collaborative VR tools: Work together with others in virtual reality to create amazing media.
-2. Easy-to-use tools: No technical skills required.
+* Collaborative VR tools: Work together with others in virtual reality to create amazing media.
+Easy-to-use tools: No technical skills required.
 Our tools make it simple to build and share your creations.
-3. Mix and match media: Combine different types of media to create unique and engaging experiences.
+* Mix and match media: Combine different types of media to create unique and engaging experiences.
-4. Share your creations: Easily share your work with the world.
+* Share your creations: Easily share your work with the world.
-5. Virtual Production Studio: Capture live performances and bring stories to life in XR with our live studio tools.
+* Virtual Production Studio: Capture live performances and bring stories to life in XR with our live studio tools.

 We present and document herein a set of technical components for capture-based media creation:
 1. [Volumetric Content Toolbox](https://transmixr.github.io/comp_creation/volumetric_content_toolbox/) -- Transform camera capture into static volumetric images.